dotnet/core/support.md

 ## Community Support

-Community builds are available for [Linux](linux.md) and macOS ([cask](https://formulae.brew.sh/cask/dotnet-sdk) and [formulae](https://formulae.brew.sh/formula/dotnet)).
+Community builds are available for [Linux](linux.md) and [macOS](https://formulae.brew.sh/cask/dotnet-sdk).

 Community support is available on GitHub, such as at [dotnet/core](https://github.com/dotnet/core), but there is no guarantee of a quick reply.

+## Canonical support

+Canonical supports .NET on Ubuntu via APT archives, per the following.

+- .NET 6 is supported in Ubuntu 22.04+.
+- .NET 7 is supported in Ubuntu 22.04+.

-## Microsoft Commercial Support
+## Microsoft support

 Microsoft provides [stable builds](https://dotnet.microsoft.com/download) and [commercial support](https://support.serviceshub.microsoft.com/supportforbusiness/onboarding) for .NET on Linux, macOS, and Windows, per [.NET support policy](https://dotnet.microsoft.com/platform/support/policy).

 A more restrictive policy is used for [.NET container images](https://github.com/dotnet/dotnet-docker/blob/main/documentation/supported-platforms.md).

-## Red Hat Commercial Support
+## Red Hat support

 [Red Hat supports .NET](http://redhatloves.net/) on Red Hat Enterprise Linux, per the following.

 - .NET 6 is supported in RHEL 7+.
 - .NET 7 is supported in RHEL 8+.

-## Ubuntu Commercial Support

-Canonical supports .NET on Ubuntu via APT archives, per the following.

-- .NET 6 is supported in Ubuntu 22.04+.
-- .NET 7 is supported in Ubuntu 22.04+.